B4kus/SheeshNetworking/README.md

 ## Features

 - Actual network requests with `SheeshNetworking`.
-- Configurable networking behavior using `SheeshNetworkingConfiguration` and `SheeshMockNetworkingConfiguration`.
+- Configurable networking behavior using `SheeshNetworkingConfigurationProtocol` and `SheeshMockNetworkingConfigurationProtocol`.
 - Clean and easy-to-use protocols for defining endpoints.

 ## Example Usages